bigtoga/Examples/Git/Basics/Terms and good examples.md

 ## Example working on existing repo
-1. Clone the repo (`git clone`) to a local folder
+1. Clone the repo (`git clone`) to a local folder.
+This is now known as your ** Local Repository **.
+And it is now in sync with the ** Remote Repository **.
 2. Create a new branch (`git checkout -b my_branch_name`)
 3. Make changes and save your files.
 You are now using your "working area", working tree, one of the three git areas.
+4. `git status` will show you three things at this point:
+(1) Where your local repository is, (2) what files you have changed, and (3) new files you have created since you checked out your new branch (aka "untracked" files).
-4. `git status` will show you two things at this point: what files you have changed, and "untracked" files.
-Essentially you have "dirty" changes - these changes are not saved anywhere except in your local computer in your new branch.
+At this point, you have "dirty" changes - these changes are not saved anywhere except in your local computer in your new branch.
+The remote repository doesn't know about them, and git is not tracking your changes except to note "This file has been modified since the `git clone`.
 Git Is not tracking changes to the new files; only that they exist.
 Any new files you created in the previous step are untracked by default, meaning git will not track changes (yet)
 5. `git add` to add any untracked files to git